-D-LIVR (Delta Liver Improvement and Virologic Response in HDV) is an international, multi-center, Phase 3 study of approximately 300 LNF-treated patients (total N=400 patients including controls) to evaluate an all-oral arm of LNF boosted with RTV and a combination arm of LNF boosted with RTV combined with pegylated interferon-alfa-2a (PEG IFN-alfa-2a), with each arm to be compared to a placebo arm (background HBV nucleos(t)ide only), in HDV-infected patients.
+D-LIVR (Delta-Liver Improvement and Virologic Response in HDV) is an international, multi-center, Phase 3 study of approximately 300 LNF-treated patients (total N=400 patients including controls) to evaluate an all-oral arm of LNF boosted with RTV and a combination arm of LNF boosted with RTV combined with pegylated interferon-alfa-2a (PEG IFN-alfa-2a), with each arm to be compared to a placebo arm (background HBV nucleos(t)ide only), in HDV-infected patients.
 A PEG IFN-alfa-2a alone arm will be dosed to demonstrate contribution of effect only.
 The LNF containing arms will not be required to demonstrate superiority over PEG IFN-alfa-2a alone.
-A combined primary endpoint of $\geq 2 \log{10}$ decline in HDV RNA and ALT normalization at end of 48 weeks of treatment will be used to assess activity of LNF-based regimens versus placebo in the D-LIVR study.
+A combined primary endpoint of \geq 2 log decline in HDV RNA and ALT normalization at end of 48 weeks of treatment will be used to assess activity of LNF-based regimens versus placebo in the D-LIVR study.

-First D-LIVR site initiated in December 2018.
-This is a 48-week study has planned enrollment of 400 patients across 20 countries and over 100 sites.
+The first D-LIVR site was initiated in December 2018.
+The 48-week study includes planned enrollment of 400 patients across 20 countries and approximately 100 sites.
+We plan to complete enrollment of D-LIVR in 2020.